buntine/p-prime-prime/CONTENT.md

 So, we can think of P″ as being a literal implementation of a Turing machine in a similar sense that we can see the original Lisp as being an implementation of Church' Lambda Calculus.
 Just far less useful to the practicing programmer.

-In a paper published in 1964 for the International Computation Center in Rome, Böhm proved that P″ was Turing-complete, which makes it the first *structured* programming language that did not contain a `GOTO` instruction but instead relied upon iteration.
+In a paper published in 1964 for the International Computation Center in Rome<sup>6</sup>, Böhm proved that P″ was Turing-complete, which makes it the first *structured* programming language that did not contain a `GOTO` instruction but instead relied upon iteration.
 Djikstra would go on to cite Böhm and Jacopini and in his now-famous paper, [Go To Statement Considered Harmful](http://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf), which would help to solidify their place in computer science folklore.

 Here is a simple program to add two numbers together for a Turing machine where `N = 3` and main memory looks something like this `[2, 1]`: